Hormonal chin acne

 Benzoyl peroxide, salicylic acid and other topical skin treatments

-From a topical perspective, we see patients that have tried everything… salicylic acid, benzoyl peroxide, alpha hydroxy acids, glycolic acid, removing ingrown hair regularly, laser therapy, even topical antibiotics from a cosmetic dermatologist but still their acne didn’t go away.
+From a topical perspective, we see patients who have tried everything… salicylic acid, benzoyl peroxide, alpha hydroxy acids, glycolic acid, removing ingrown hair regularly, laser therapy, even topical antibiotics from a cosmetic dermatologist, but still their acne didn’t go away.

 Prescription treatments

-When these didn’t work they were then given an oral antibiotic or an oral medication like Accutane or Roaccutane to reduce the acne on their chin and jawline.
-And while these treatments usually did work they only worked while the person was on them because they don’t fix the root cause.
+When these didn’t work, they were given an oral antibiotic or medication like Accutane or Roaccutane to reduce the acne on their chin and jawline.
+While these treatments usually did work, they only worked while the person was on them because they didn’t fix the root cause.

 No guessing!

-A typical natural remedy we use for our Australian based patients is a herbal tonic.
-It is a blend of herbs in a traditional liquid form.
+A typical natural remedy we use for our Australian-based patients is an herbal tonic.
+It is a blend of herbs in traditional liquid form.

-But some people don’t like the taste of herbal tonics so for them we use capsules and tablets.
-For our international patients, we use tablets and capsules too because these are easier and more economical to ship.
+However, some people don’t like the taste of herbal tonics, so we use capsules and tablets for them.
+We also use tablets and capsules for our international patients because they are easier and more economical to ship.

-But the good news is no matter which form of natural remedy we prescribe you they are all equally as effective.
+But the good news is that no matter which form of natural remedy we prescribe, they are all equally effective.

 How to prevent chin acne?